 What is fast fashion and why is it problematic?

 Fast fashion is a rapid turnover of trendy clothing items that are produced cheaply and quickly to meet consumer demands.
-It is problematic because it contributes to environmental pollution and unethical labor practices.
+It is problematic because it contributes to environmental pollution and unethical labour practices.